Doctor of Physical Therapy (DPT)

 Physics: 8 semester credits (or equivalent): required course: general physics.
 The course should reflect a standard two-semester (or equivalent) course which includes a laboratory.

 Chemistry: 8 semester credits (or equivalent): required course: general chemistry.
-Equivalent courses such as organic & biological chemistry courses should reflect standard two-semesters which include a laboratory.
+Equivalent courses such as organic & biological chemistry courses should reflect standard two semesters which include a laboratory.
 Advanced courses such as organic chemistry, physical chemistry and biochemistry are strongly recommended.

 Statistics: 2 semester credits (or equivalent): course can be taken as either math or social science credit.